choijin/Music_Recommender_System/README.md

 ### Schema information
 **recording_msid**: string id given to a specific song.
 Since ListenBrainz collects data from multiple sources, a song can have different      recording_msids depending on which source the data came from.

-**recording_mbid**: to mitigate this issue, ListenBrainz consolidated the recording_msids corresponding to a unique song, and came up with a unique string id.
+**recording_mbid**: to mitigate the issue of there being many recording_msid for a song, ListenBrainz consolidated the recording_msids corresponding to a unique song, and came up with a unique string id.
 However, it is possible that there is no recording_mbid present.

 **track_name**: song title